stevenjmesser/visitmy.website/_posts/2021-12-13-mantra-for-bad-mental-health-days.md

 This mantra is an abstraction.
 As Alan Watts says:

-> Abstraction is...a necessity for communication, since it enables us to represent our experiences with simple and rapidly made “grasps” of the mind.
+> Abstraction is…a necessity for communication, since it enables us to represent our experiences with simple and rapidly made “grasps” of the mind.

 This mantra is also a haiku.
 It doesn’t have the usual syllable and line count, but it is the essence of an image in words.

 It was written by Jack Kerouac, and it made me smile on a bad mental health day, over a decade ago.

 > Useless!
-Useless!
+Useless!\
-> —heavy rain driving
+> —heavy rain driving\
 > into the sea